cseelye/terrain-model/README.md

 # 3D Terrain Modelling
 This tool will create a 3D model in Blender given a set of GPS coordinates.
-This is still a work in progress, so it should work pretty well but there are occasional bugs and not everything is automated yet.

 I built this primarily to take a GPX route from a hike or four wheeling trip and create a full color, printable 3D model.
 <p align="center">
 <img src="example_blender1.png" alt="blender example 1"/>  <img src="example_blender2.png"  alt="blender example 2"/>
 </p>